michih57/scala-coding-challenge/README.md

 ### Additional requirements

 - The path to the file should be configurable
-- Keep in mind that the file might be too large to fit into memomry
+- Keep in mind that the file might be too large to fit into memory

 ## Running your service